angelinopersia/papofic/src/models/README.md

 **3. Number**

-Multiple variants of a model (same Document type and same reason) may exist.
+Multiple variants of a model (same document type and same reason) may exist.
 The number will differentiate them.

 ---

-The model name is constituted of:
+The name of the model consists of:

 - The document type's first letter
 - The reason's 3 first letters